practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 The philosophical distinction between these two objects is what matters here.
-A `Logger` has very abstract responsibilities; it must record arbitrary strings at various levels of severity, and then format them and output them to various streams. `EmailLogger` on the other hand, is extremely concrete in its responsibilities; it uses a `Logger` to report debugging information about an email message.
+A `Logger` has very abstract responsibilities; it must record arbitrary strings at various levels of severity, and then format and output them to various streams. `EmailLogger` on the other hand, is extremely concrete in its responsibilities; it uses a `Logger` to report debugging information about an email message.
 The details of how the actual logging happens are hidden from